lkarsten/fdxread/README.md

 Using it with OpenCPN and other software
 ----------------------------------------

-For now the best of running it is to pipe the output to a NMEA multiplexer using TCP.
+For now the best way of running it is to pipe the output to a NMEA multiplexer using TCP.

 I prefer the [kplex](http://www.stripydog.com/kplex/) multiplexer.
 After